PedroManse/devaps/README.md

 ```

 # Hottie
-## Re-execute command on file update
+Re-execute command on file update (it's kinda shit rn, ngl)
-(it's shit)

 # Lev
-Get the levenshetein distance from multiple string to a target
+Get the levenshetein distance from multiple string to a target<br>
 The results are not sorted

 ```shell